 Four centuries of the mansion of Hotel Villa Antigua

-The house is inherited to his daughter and later to his grandson Gaspar Jacinto de Loayza y Valdés.
-The last one lives in 1689 in Arica when he sells it to the Monastery of Santa Clara.
-The nuns of Santa Clara decided to sell it 11 years later to Mateo del Muro, because, as they say, they had nothing to maintain it with.
-The book tells the democratic process of decision-taking used by the nuns, which is extended to three rounds of reflection, expressed in three treaties, until reaching a final decision between the Abbess and the Mothers of Consultation and Definitors.
+The house is inherited to his daughter Maria and later to his grandson Gaspar Jacinto de Loayza y Valdés.
+The last one lives in 1689 in Arica, port city to the Pacific Ocean, when he sells it to the Monastery of Santa Clara.
+The nuns of Santa Clara decided to sell it 11 years later to Mateo del Muro, because, as they say, they had no means to maintain it.
+The book tells the democratic process of decision-taking used by the nuns, which is extended to three rounds of reflection, expressed in three treaties, until reaching a final decision between the Abbess and the "Mothers of Consultation and Definition".

 Passing by his son Luis, in 1969 the house is bought by Eustaquio Bilbao Rioja, National Attorney General during most of the sixties.
 Via his heirs it is bought by the current owners, who a century later make another major investment to convert the house into hotel.

 In addition to this row of owners of the house, it was possible to collect the names of the neighbors and also details of their lives.
-Regarding the context of the city, the book contains information about demographic growth, stagnation and explosion, architectural changes, the drinkwater issue, the appearance of the electricity and telephony, the denomination of the streets, among others, all with picturesque details.
+Regarding the context of the city, the book contains information about demographic growth - stagnation and explosion -, architectural changes, the drinkwater issue, the appearance of the electricity and telephony, the denomination of the streets, among others, all with picturesque details.

-The book gives special attention to some outstanding themes that emerged from the owners' biographies, among others the foundation of Santa Clara, the death in poverty of a priest in the seventeenth century, slavery and its slow abolition, private education , the earthquake of 1948.
+The book gives special attention to some outstanding themes that emerged from the owners' biographies, among others the foundation of Santa Clara, the death in poverty of a priest in the seventeenth century, slavery and its slow abolition, private education and the earthquake of 1948.